maniacx/Bluetooth-Battery-Meter/docs/Preferences/Airpods.md

 This feature relies on in-ear detection supported by compatible devices (e.g., certain AirPods or Beats models) and helps conserve battery and avoid missed content.

 ## Conversation awareness volume Limit

-This setting limits media volume during active conversations to enhance awareness of your surroundings and reduce distractions.
+If supported by device, this setting limits media volume during active conversations to enhance awareness of your surroundings and reduce distractions.

 * When conversation mode is triggered (based on supported device capabilities), the system automatically reduces media volume to a user-defined percentage of the maximum volume.